Fireonik/python_tkinterGUI_Timers_and_Multithreading/README.md

            displaying remaining time as it ticks; visual style of the app went through redesign, now the app is very compact and light-looking.
-Most importantly, timers work, and their ticking and signal displaying are handled with separate threads so that time does not stop ticking while UI is used; i learned some other things, but i dont remember everything that happened in these 3 days;
+Most importantly, timers work, and their ticking and signal displaying are handled with separate threads so that time does not stop ticking while UI is used;
-           Designing a program that works not as a linear sequence of events, but as a system which does its task responding to commands issued at any time, while some of its processes run all the time in parallel was very different experience from everything i have developed up to this point; Also since tkinter does not support background pictures and i want to force my app to look nice, (anything consisting of comboboxes on white background is ugly, basically) i developed idea how to force tkinter to support background, the plan is crutchy, but hillarious
+           Also since i want my app to look nice, (anything consisting of comboboxes on white background is ugly, basically) i developed idea on how to implement background in tkinter

+nov 25-26: implemented background, learned some design basics like using color palettes,
+           tweaked icons, changed font, implemented conversion of the time interval in seconds into time format, encountered memory leaks, reworked multithreading to eliminate all leaks (yet still didnt figure out how looped creation-destruction of the thread causes it), cleaned up the code a bit, added a few comments, fixed a few problems in the code